 What Is ALA-MA?

-Each year AmeriCorps Legal Advocates of Massachusetts places college and law school graduates in legal services organizations throughout Massachusetts.
-ALA-Massachusetts advocates serve full-time for a total of 1,700 hours over 46 weeks, beginning each year in mid-September through the end of July.
-Advocate benefits for the 2018-2019 year include:
+The mission of ALA-Massachusetts is to open doors to justice for clients, invigorate our partner sites, and cultivate the next generation of public leaders.
+Each year the program places service members in legal services organizations throughout Massachusetts.
+ALA-Massachusetts advocates serve full-time for a total of 1,700 hours over 46 weeks, from mid-September through the end of July.
+Advocate benefits* for the 2022-2023 year will include:

 - Health insurance